mathieusalz/Deep-Learning-Hate/ReadMe.md

 In order to train a model, both **training.py** and **main_confidence.py** files are setup to be run as a script.
 They accept the following configurable arguments:

 - **--eval_type**
 Specifies the evaluation strategy.
-Options include "per-lang" to compute metrics separately for each language.
 Default is "per-lang".

 - **--pretrain**
 Name or path of the pretrained model to use.
 Default is "bert-base-multilingual-cased", but other models such as "bert-base-uncased"